 10.1Except as amended by this DPA, the Agreement will remain in full force and effect.

 10.2If there is a conflict between the Agreement and this DPA, the terms of this DPA will control.

 Acknowledged and Agreed to:

 DETAILS OF THE PROCESSING

 Disqus, Inc. is the legal entity that has executed the Agreement with Publisher for the provision of Disqus' commenting application services on Publisher’s website.

-Disqus provides a commenting application service (“Disqus Comments”) to Publisher.
+Disqus provides a commenting application service (“Disqus Comments”) to Publisher for use as a comment forum on the publisher’s website.
 Disqus collects personal data from users commenting in the Disqus Comments on Publishers website.
-Disqus provides Publisher with access to the comments so that publisher may act as moderator on it’s website.
+Disqus provides Publisher with access to the comments so that publisher may act as moderator on its website, and to meet its relevant obligations under applicable laws.
 The comments may include personal data such as email address, username, IP address or other online identifier, which Publisher may process solely for the purpose of moderating Publishers’ site(s).